On or around 10/01/2020 (Date of last review)

 The Complaint alleges that the Registration Statement featured false and/or misleading statements and/or failed to disclose that: (1) Mesa Air Group's operational performance was poor and below industry standards; (2) Mesa Air Group had a shortage of qualified mechanics and maintenance personnel; (3) Mesa Air Group had an inadequate number of spare aircraft and parts; (4) Mesa Air Group did not have a strong track record of reliable performance; (5) then-existing "risks" had already materialized; (6) Mesa Air Group knew of undisclosed adverse trends and uncertainties at the time of the IPO; and (7) as a result, Defendants' public statements were materially false and/or misleading at all relevant times.

 On June 22, 2020, the Court issued an Order appointing Lead Plaintiff and Counsel.
+Lead Plaintiff filed an amended Complaint on August 17.

 Company & Securities Information